 VOTING BY PROXY: Please submit a proxy as soon as possible so that your shares can be voted at the meeting in accordance with your instructions.
-You may submit your proxy (1) over the Internet, in accordance with your instructions.
 You may submit your proxy (1) over the Internet, (2) by telephone, or (3) by mail.
 For specific instructions, please refer to the information in the proxy statement and the instructions on the proxy card.